SciBorgs/SciGuides/projects/BasicArmBot.md

 Before we start, we'll be abstracting the hardware components to streamline our code.

 Moving hardware like motors and encoders to class implementations of an interface decouples them from subsystem code, enabling modularity that supports simulation and flexibility in using different hardware or none at all!
-For a deeper dive, you should look at our [hardware abstraction datasheet](/archive/HardwareAbstraction.md).
+For a deeper dive, take a look at our [hardware abstraction datasheet](/archive/HardwareAbstraction.md).

 Begin by creating your first IO interface in its Java file.
 This will act as an abstraction for a real and simulated set of hardware, so only include method headers that you think they will share.